alexminnaar/alexminnaar.github.io/_posts/2025-04-07-how-to-format-chatgpt-api-output.md

 ---
 layout: post
-title: "How to Nicely Format OpenAI API Output for the Web"
+title: "How to Nicely Format Streaming OpenAI API Output for the Web"
 date: 2025-04-07
 comments: false
 categories: